THE MISSING SIEGE: Film screening series

 November 22, 2017, 6:00–8:30 p.m.

 October (Sergei Mikhailovich Eisenstein, 1927–28) with an introduction by Oksana Sarkisova (Blinken OSA)

 Described by the director as "the first embryonic step towards a totally new form of film expression", October was and remains a film of multiple challenges.
 It is the last installment of Eisenstein's historical-revolutionary film epic, which began with the films Strike (1924) and Battleship Potemkin (1925).
 After the international success of Battleship Potemkin, Eisenstein was commissioned to create a film celebrating the tenth anniversary of the Bolshevik Revolution.
 The director used the occasion to experiment with new ways of editing, which he conceived as intellectual montage.
 The experimenting also aimed to construct a new authoritative account of recent history by presenting a dramatic and dramatized chronicle of the events leading up to and during the October Revolution.
 While his version of history was ultimately rejected by the commissioning authorities and the film underwent multiple reediting, it remains an important milestone in film history as well as an early lesson in cinematic memory politics.

 Agitators (Dezső Magyar, 1969) with an introduction by István Rév (Blinken OSA)

 A unique perspective of the paradoxical story of the Hungarian Soviet republic of 1919.
-The historical background -as formulated by impassioned disputes within the "intellectual group" of the party, philosophical monologues and archival footages - serves more as an excuse to search for a general model of revolution, which can be applied to later 20th century examples of revolution (1956 and 1968).
+The historical background – as formulated by impassioned disputes within the "intellectual group" of the party, and by philosophical monologues and archival footages – serves more as an excuse to search for a general model of revolution, which can be applied to later 20th century examples of revolution (1956 and 1968).